nir1218/gno/examples/gno.land/r/x/nir1218_evaluation_proposal/EVALUATION.md

 Upon submission, a contribution's or category's status is initially set to 'proposed.'
 Subsequently, its status will transition to 'approved' if it is approved by the committee, or to 'declined' otherwise.
+A committee may consider to add or remove status option.
-Intermediate status options, such as 'negotiation,' 'discussion,' and 'evaluation,' are currently to be determined (TBD).
+A committee may decide to add status options, such as 'negotiation,' 'discussion,' and 'evaluation' in the example given above.

 #### Approval

 A category is approved when all committee members have given their approval.
 Currently, a contribution is approved either when all committee members have given their approval or, in the future, when it reaches a predetermined threshold.

-### Vote
+### Voting

 #### Voters